-- 1. Senior housing facility. - 2.
-Existing non-conforming uses are to be treated as approved conditional uses.
+- 1. Senior housing facility. - Existing non-conforming uses and uses that become non-conforming with the adoption of this Plan are to be treated as approved conditional uses.

 3. Structures which were originally built for non-conforming use.

 C. Setbacks